 What is your political background?

-My political awareness and activism started around 1988 in Bloemfontein at Botshabelo as a student activist in the Botshabelo Students Congress (BOSCO).
+My political awareness and activism started around 1988 in Bloemfontein at Botshabelo.
+I was a student activist in the Botshabelo Students Congress (BOSCO).
 BOSCO later became an affiliate of the Congress of South African Students (COSAS).
 In 1989 I joined the Botshabelo Youth Congress (BOYCO) which was an affiliate of the South African Youth Congress (SAYCO).
-Late in 1990 I joined the ANC formally though I had been a member of the ANC by association as the congresses I belonged to were formed under the umbrella of the United Democratic Front (UDF).
-I became a member of the South African Communist Party (SACP) in 1995.
+In the late 90's I joined the ANC formally, though I had been a member of the ANC by association as the congresses I belonged to were formed under the umbrella of the United Democratic Front (UDF).
+I also became a member of the South African Communist Party (SACP) in 1995.
 In 1996 I became a regional chairperson of the ANCYL having served in different branch position beforehand.
 In 1999 I was elected into the Provincial Executive Committee (PEC) of the ANCYL in the Free State.

 In 2005 I was elected a provincial chairperson of the Young Communist League in the Free State.
 A few years later I was elected into the SACP Free State chapter but left that structure around 2011 and remained an active branch level member of both the SACP and the ANC until 2013.